Civic Views

 Civic Views was comissioned by Mural Arts Philadelphia and curated by Jameson Paige.

-Civic Views is a public art project celebrating Philadelphia’s municipal employees and their diverse perspectives on the city.
-The project combines photographs of city government office windows and a selection of anonymous interview excerpts that highlight the pride, complexity, and even contradictions endemic to public sector work.
-The photographs are reproduced at a 1-to-1 scale and hung to exact specifications that replicate the experience of looking out of each window, opening these tucked-away offices to the public’s view.
+Civic Views is a public art project that celebrates Philadelphia’s municipal employees and their diverse perspectives on the city.
+The project brings together photographs taken from city government office windows with anonymous interview excerpts that highlight the pride, complexity, and contradictions endemic to public sector work.
+The photographs are reproduced at a 1-to-1 scale and hung to the exact specifications that replicate the experience of looking out of each window, opening tucked-away offices to public view.

-The project draws inspiration from Joseph Saxton’s 1839 daguerreotype, the oldest surviving American photograph, shot from a window in a former U.S. Mint in Philadelphia.
-Martínez Poppe is fascinated by the daguerreotype's unique role in capturing Saxton’s position as a civil servant while the American self-image was being transformed during the Antebellum period.
-By taking up this photographic history of the city’s public institutions and mapping it onto contemporary Philadelphia, the artist asks: how might we forge new ways of seeing the city, and ourselves together, even when it may seem impossible to do so?
+Civic Views draws inspiration from Joseph Saxton’s 1839 daguerreotype, the oldest extant American photograph, shot from a window in the former U.S. Mint in Philadelphia.
+Martínez Poppe is fascinated by the daguerreotype’s unique role in capturing Saxton’s position as a civil servant while American self-representation was being transformed in the years leading up to the Civil War.
+By taking up this photographic history of the city’s public institutions and mapping it onto contemporary Philadelphia, the artist asks: how might we forge new ways of seeing the city, and ourselves, even when it may seem impossible to do so?

 Taken together, the project endeavors to humanize the public sector by engaging the complex attitudes and urban landscape that compose and change the city while municipal government continues its work.
 At a time when the public sector is increasingly vulnerable to scrutiny, restructuring, and privatization, Civic Views champions the people, buildings, and ethics that keep city government running.
 The project aims to shake off a monolithic view of government to better understand it at a human scale, hoping to reignite a deep value for what we call “public.”